-This project supports Laos' rural ethnic communities in the revitalization and sustainability of their traditional arts through livelihoods development, outreach, and diversity awareness education.
+This project supports rural ethnic communities in Laos to preserve and share their traditional knowledge through education, exhibitions, and handicrafts development.

 What is the issue, problem, or challenge?